m-c-k-y/Enterprise-Infrastructure-Lab/docs/01-Windows-Server-install.md

 <br>

 #### VirtIO:
    - **VirtIO** is a set of drivers designed for virtual machines.
 It allows the VM to communicate more efficiently with Proxmox than traditional emulated hardware, resulting in better performance.
-The downside is that **Windows Server does not recognize it out of the box**, so the **VirtIO driver ISO** will have to be attached during installation.
+The downside is that Windows Server does not recognize it out of the box, so the **VirtIO driver ISO** will have to be attached during installation.

 <br>